 It’s revealing, then, that in ‘Pray for You So Hard,’ no such idea of a loving family is ever mentioned.
 It’s never even bothered with.
-No one cares about family.
+In our day, it seems, no one cares about family much.
 No one accuses anyone else of being a bad father, mother or daughter, no matter how dreadfully they behave toward each other.
-Father and daughter even enjoy one moment of spiteful agreement when they jeer and mock the offstage, unseen mom — not as a failed ideal.
+Father and daughter even enjoy one moment of spiteful agreement when they jeer and mock Mom – the offstage, unseen mother.
+She’s not a failed ideal.
 She’s just a loser, she’s irrelevant to their shared need.

-And that need — what’s pursued so avidly in “Pray for You So Hard’ — is celebrity acclaim.
-As the father jokes, one of the benefits of benefits of being famous is living forever.
+And that need is celebrity acclaim.
+That’s what’s pursued so avidly in ‘Pray for You So Hard.’
+As the father jokes, one of the benefits of being famous is living forever.
 It’s that precious.
 And it’s why he considers his daughter a failure: She’s not sufficiently ruthless, pretty or talented enough to succeed in this business.
 And it’s clear to both of them that success on stage, success in life, is measured by fame.
 Nothing else matters.

 In short, acclaim — praise — is what father and daughter have instead of love.
 It’s what they withhold from each other, taunt each other with.
 It’s all we strive for now, the be-all and end-all of theatrical art.